Trigve-Hagen/webegreat-dot-com/README.md

 `Fields`<br>
 Put all fields in for each row.
 They all follow the mysql database schema except Null.<br>
-created_at with Type: 'date' = TIMESTAMP DEFAULT CURRENT_TIMESTAMP
+created_at with Type: 'date' = TIMESTAMP DEFAULT CURRENT_TIMESTAMP<br>
 updated_at with Type: 'date' = TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP

-* Field: 'productid', - name of row
+* Field: 'productid' - name of row
-* Type: 'int(11)', - int, varchar, text, etc...
+* Type: 'int(11)' - int, varchar, text, etc...
-* Null: 'NOT NULL', - NULL, or NOT NULL
+* Null: 'NOT NULL' - NULL, or NOT NULL
-* Key: 'PRI', - only using PRI or ''
+* Key: 'PRI' - only using PRI or ''
-* Default: null, - Not sure if this will put a default value in it yet.
+* Default: null - Not sure if this will put a default value in it yet.
 I didn't code it to.
 * Extra: '' - Didn't code for this yet.

 * CAUTION - When you erase from the array of objects you delete the corresponding tables in the database and loose any data you might have in it.
 Be carefull!